HaranArbel/data-modeling-postgres/README.md

 ## Project Files

-1. sql_queries.py - contains all the SQL queries used to define teh database schema, create the tables and insert records into the tables.
+1. sql_queries.py - contains all the SQL queries used to define the database schema, create the tables and insert records into the tables.
 2. create_tables.py - creates and connects to the database, creates the fact and dimension tables.
 3. etl.py - an implementation of the ETL pipeline that transfers the data from the files into the database.